SimpleNX/cv-winschool-project/README.md

  (The Hough Space detect function has some error to be debugged due to which it is not able to return the lines.
  There is a index out of range error on running the Hough Space function.)

+ Alternative that was tried, was to draw best fit lines for the edges in the region of the object but with the inaccuracy of the edge detection and other noises did not work.

  Features/Parts not working or not added.
   1. Hough Space function
   2. If the inbuilt functions are added, the edges of the object and the line(two in total) are drawn, taking the average of these two lines and marking the medial axis is not in the code.
 The average method would also not work with Hough Space because the order or the edges cannot be known without printing them out.